oracle-livelabs/oci/oci-stack-monitoring-getstarted/02-enterprise-summary/enterprise-summary.md

 * Identify application outages and resources that are down
 * Review open alarms by severity
 * Review the performance of resources across an enterprise
-* Replace a metric table to dynamically troubleshoot FRA utilization
+* Replace a metric table to Dynamic troubleshoot a storage issue using the Enterprise Summary

 ### Prerequisites